deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 catch (ChannelClosedException) { }
 ```

-Our code is concurrent, but not optimal because it executes in lockstep.
+Our code is concurrent, but not optimal because it executes in a lockstep.
 Suppose, Ann is more talkative than Joe, so her messages have an up to 3 seconds delay, whereas Joe sends messages on up to every 10 seconds.
 This will force us to wait for Joe, even though we might have several messages waiting ready to be read from Ann.
 Currently, we cannot read from Ann before reading from Joe.
 We should be doing better!

 ### Multiplexer

 We want to read from both Joe and Ann and process whoever's message arrives first.
 We're going to solve this by consolidating their messages into a single channel.
-Let's define our `Merge<T>()` method.
+Let's define our `Merge<T>()` method:

 ```csharp
 static ChannelReader<T> Merge<T>(